-The new Capillary Polishing Station has three disks of lapping film, a 30 micron (um) aluminum oxide disk (green), a 15 um diamond disk (orange) and 1 um diamond disk (purple or white), which are located in the approximate locations shown.
-Guide sleeves for different OD glass capillary tubing are also included, one for 360 um and one for 280 um tubing.
+The new Capillary Polishing Station has three disks of lapping film, a 30 µm aluminum oxide disk (green), a 15 µm diamond disk (orange) and 1 µm diamond disk (purple or white), which are located in the approximate locations shown in the picture above (figure 1).
+Guide sleeves for different OD glass capillary tubing are also included, one for 360 µm and one for 280 µm tubing.

 Imaging the ends of the glass capillaries is critical to the polishing process.
-We highly recommend the use of our Digital Imaging Station (DIS, above right), as it has all the bits needed to inspect your work and display the images on a PC (not included) without the fuss of optical microscopy.
-All images of capillaries here are using the DIS.
+We highly recommend the use of ESI’s Digital Imaging Station (DIS, see figure 2), as it has all the bits needed to inspect your work and display the images on a PC (not included) without the fuss of optical microscopy.
+All images of capillaries in this blogpost are made using the DIS.

 How to polish a piece of glass capillary tubing using the Capillary Polishing Station: